Vespasian: Legacy

 Vespasian was known for his wit and his amiable manner alongside his commanding personality and military prowess.
 He could be liberal to impoverished Senators and equestrians and to cities and towns desolated by natural calamity.
 He was especially generous to men of letters and rhetors, several of whom he pensioned with salaries of as much as 1,000 gold pieces a year.
 Quintilian is said to have been the first public teacher who enjoyed this imperial favor.
 Pliny the Elder's work, the Natural History, was written during Vespasian's reign, and dedicated to Vespasian's son Titus.

 Vespasian distrusted philosophers in general.
 It was the talk of philosophers, who liked to glorify the Republic, that provoked Vespasian into reviving the obsolete penal laws against this profession as a precautionary measure.
-Only Helvidius Priscus was put to death after he repeatedly affronted the Emperor with studied insults which Vespasian initially tried to ignore.
-The philosopher Demetrius was banished to an island and when Vespasian heard that Demetrius was still criticizing him, he sent the exiled philosopher the message: "You are doing everything to force me to kill you, but I do not slay a barking dog."

-According to Suetonius, Vespasian "bore the frank language of his friends, the quips of pleaders, and the impudence of the philosophers with the greatest patience".
 He was also noted for his benefactions to the people.
 Much money was spent on public works and the restoration and beautification of Rome: the Temple of Peace (also known as the Forum of Vespasian), new public baths and the great show piece, the Colosseum.

-Vespasian debased the denarius during his reign, reducing the silver purity from 93.5% to 90%.
+Vespasian slightly debased the denarius during his reign, reducing the silver purity from 93.5% to 90%.
 The silver weight dropped from 2.97 grams to 2.87 grams.

-In modern Romance languages, urinals are named after him (for example, vespasiano in Italian, and vespasienne in French), probably in reference to a tax he placed on urine collection (useful due to its ammoniac content; see Pay toilet).
+In modern Romance languages, urinals are named after him (for example, vespasiano in Italian, and vespasienne in French), probably in reference to a tax he placed on urine collection.